Confidential Prompting: Privacy-preserving LLM Inference on Cloud: Implementation

-\paragraphb{\textbf{LLM Server}} We develop the LLM Server based on the Transformers library~\cite{wolf2020transformers}.
-To support SPD, we adapt the Llama model by monkey-patching its attention module.
-We modified the attention score computation to prioritize the computation of matrix $Q$, which is sent to each user process asynchronously via the GLOO communication backend~\cite{gloo}.
-While the server asynchronously waits for all private attention scores to arrive, it continues to compute matrix $K$, $V$ and public attention scores.
-Once all scores are ready, it computes the final attention scores with \autoref{thm:two-party-attention}.
-We note that the GLOO~\cite{gloo} backend transfers tensors via the host, which incurs non-trivial overhead (See \S\ref{sec:eval-compute-efficiency}).
-We discuss why other popular communication backends, e.g., NCCL~\cite{nccl}, are not suitable in \S\ref{sec:discussion-portability}.
+\paragraphb{\SPD} We develop SPD based on the Transformers library~\cite{wolf2020transformers}, adapting the Llama model by monkey-patching its attention module.
+To be more precise, we modified the attention score computation to prioritize the computation of matrix $Q$.
+This enables the service process to promptly send $Q$ to each per-user process asynchronously via the GLOO communication backend~\cite{gloo} for \private attention score computation.
+While the service process asynchronously waits for all \private attention scores to arrive, it continues to compute matrices $K$, $V$ and \public attention scores.
+Once all scores are ready, it computes the final attention scores with \autoref{thm:partitioned-attention} and generates output tokens.
+Although our prototype is based on the Llama model, our design is generally applicable to other Transformer-based LLMs.
+We also note that the GLOO~\cite{gloo} backend transfers tensors via the host, which incurs non-trivial overhead (See \S\ref{sec:eval-compute-efficiency}).
+We discuss the portability of \OSPD design and the reasons why other popular communication backends, e.g., NCCL~\cite{nccl}, are not suitable in \S\ref{sec:discussion-portability}.

-\paragraphb{\textbf{Prompt Vault}} The Prompt Vault handles operations including PO, prefill, and private attention score computation.
-Given a user prompt with tagged segments, the Prompt Vault generates virtual prompts as described in \autoref{alg:greedy-quantized-search} and \S\ref{sec:obfuscation}.
-Then it performs the prefill operations for all the prompts in parallel, preparing the private KV cache as normal.
-During decoding, the Prompt Vault blocks and waits for the query matrix $Q$ over the GLOO backend~\cite{gloo}.
-Once it receives the matrix, it computes the private attention scores based on \autoref{thm:two-party-attention} and returns the scores to the LLM Server.